Housing Services

 OVERVIEW

-Preble Street is committed to providing safe, affordable, permanent housing and support to people experiencing chronic homelessness in Maine.
-Our services are based on approaches to homelessness and chronic mental illness that have emerged nationally as key strategies for ending homelessness combined with experience gained throughout our nearly 50-year history.
-Based on a pioneering site-based Housing First model and a strong partnership between Preble Street and Avesta Housing, the success of our landmark housing programs validates a strategy that can end chronic homelessness in Maine and across the nation.
+Preble Street is committed to connecting people experiencing homelessness to safe, affordable, permanent housing and to providing the support needed to keep them in housing.
+The services we provide are based on approaches to homelessness and chronic mental illness and substance use that have emerged nationally as key strategies for ending homelessness combined with experience gained throughout our 50-year history.

-What Housing First Means
+Site-based Housing First

 For the first time in 20 years, on March 24, 2005, the day we opened Logan Place, the number of people using the city overnight shelter at Oxford Street decreased.
 Before that night the Oxford Street Shelter had exceeded its capacity 70% of the time for a year.